ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

-# Setup your Computer
+Before you can start programming or using ArPiRobots you will need to setup a few tools on the computer you plan to use to write code / work with the robot.
+This will be referred to as the "development computer".
+This is not the computer on the robot (Raspberry Pi, or other single board computers) which is referred to as the "main computer".

-Before you can start programming or using ArPiRobots you will need to setup a few tools on your computer.
 Some of these tools are programming language specific, so it is good to choose which programming language(s) you plan to use first.

 ## Choosing a Programming Language